Deadlyelder/Tools-for-Cryptanalysis/README.md

 YAARX provides methods for the computation of the differential probabilities of various ARX operations (XOR, modular addition, multiplication, bit shift, bit rotation) as well as of several larger components built from them.
 YAARX also provides means to search for high-probability differential trails in ARX algorithms in a fully automatic way.
 The latter has been a notoriously difficult task for ciphers that do not have S-boxes, such as ARX.

-<a name="RSActf"></a>
+<a name="alltools"></a>
 ## RSA Tool for CTF

-RSA Tool for CTF - Rertives private key from weak public key and/or uncipher the data
+RSA Tool for CTF - Retrives private key from weak public key and/or uncipher the data

 *A nice framework that automatically unciphers data from weak public key and try to recover private key using selection of best attacks*